Ready to buy a home? The trick is finding or affording one

 Muglach said a number of homes he looked at sold in a day.
 He might have given up, save for some motherly persuasion.

-“I can’t tell you how many times I’ve been just like, ‘screw it, I’m going to go rent’” he said.
+“I can’t tell you how many times I’ve been just like, ‘screw it, I’m going to go rent,’” he said.
 “Then my mom tells me: ‘No.’ She definitely kept me in the game.”